SirDickensBottomskew/ISDMProject/Assignment.md

 * HMW ensure that the system works effectively?

-* HMW ensure that the system is saving the business money in the long term?

 ### HMW Statement - Relationship Manager (RM)

 * HMW automatically route calls to the relevant RMs?